 Resting: Rest in the embrace and love of God.
-It is God's response
+It is God's response to us.
+Your whole being is focussed on God so dwell in the moment.
+When you feel ready, move on.

-As you listen to the following passage, note which parts move you but dont analyse anything.
+As you listen to the following passage, note which parts move you but don't analyse anything.
 Then when you are ready, read, repeat, respond and rest and when you have dwelt on the words that initially resonated with you, continue on reading the passage and repeat the process.